QoyyumO/CSC419_SIMS-Deployment/docs/aggregates_and_invariants.md

    - **Index:** `by_code` index supports uniqueness checks

 2. **Prerequisite Validity**
-   - All listed prerequisites must point to valid courses
+   - All listed prerequisites must point to valid courses (by course code)
-   - All IDs in `prerequisites` array must reference existing courses in the `courses` collection
+   - All course codes in `prerequisites` array must reference existing courses
-   - **Enforcement:** Validate all prerequisite course IDs exist before saving
+   - **Enforcement:** Validate all prerequisite course codes exist before saving
    - **Circular Dependency Prevention:** A course cannot be a prerequisite of itself (directly or indirectly)

 3. **Credit Value Validity**